 Links with Farm to Fork run by Tesco, means awareness is raised for pupils in KS2, 3, 4 and 5.
 A further link for our KS2 group is with Penny Farm as they adopted a horse and visit on a regular basis, learning about the tasks involved in looking after horses in a stable.

-Community involvement includes volunteering opportunities for example litter picking, beach cleaning, raising money for local and national charities, visits to care homes, work at allotments and the local cemetery, painting and also attending community events.
+Community involvement includes volunteering opportunities for example litter picking, beach cleaning, raising money for local and national charities, visits to care homes, work at allotments and the local cemetery, planting shrubs and trees and also attending community events.

 Encounters with further and higher education.
 All students have access to raising awareness of the full range of learning opportunities that are available to them.
 This includes both the more academic and the vocational routes on offer in schools, colleges, universities and in the workplace.